 The alternate version...

-The free Hussif Templates download file (here) has the hexie shape included on the pattern sheet.
+The free Hussif Templates download file (see day 1 for the link) has the hexie shape included on the pattern sheet.

 Never made one before?
 It's quite simple.

 If you're making the fussy cut version of the Hussif choose fabric which features a complete design small enough to fit inside the centre of your hexie shape.

 Cut out the hexie shape from your pattern sheet and position it over the section of fabric you plan to use, on the wrong side of the fabric.

 (alternatively use a 1" hexie paper of your own or purchase a pack from your quilt shop)

 Draw a line around it.
 Now cut away the 1/4" border from your hexie shape and place the smaller hexie onto the centre of the shape you traced on your fabric.

 Below is a mini tute where I fussy cut a spray of roses for the hexie centre...

 Fold the fabric over the paper one section at a time and tack the fabric and paper together with thread.

 Press gently around the edges with a warm dry iron to form a permanent crease.